bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 Rewording Bolognese:

 > The .NET framework decided to allow developers to hide and/or ignore
 > some of the possible results of every computation.
-They organized such
+It organized such
 > hidable/ignorable results in a class hierarchy rooted at `System.Exception`.
 > By doing so, it makes it easier to write **unreliable** apps,
 > but more difficult to write **reliable** apps.